pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 or the Hue/ Saturation/ Brightness Sliders of MIT Scratch Logo

-#### Terminal Shell Colors at gShell
+#### Terminal Shell Colors at gCloud Terminal Shell

-When you run our Color Test in a Google gShell Terminal, they give you 1 Red, 2 Green's, and 2'Blue's.
+When you run our Color Test in a gCloud Terminal Shell, they give you 1 Red, 2 Green's, and 2'Blue's.
 Who knows why